 A vulnerability database is a collection of information about security checks and patches.
-An efficient vulnerability management program needs a comprehensive vulnerability database with many security checks that can precisely help discover maximum vulnerabilities.
+An efficient vulnerability management solution needs a comprehensive vulnerability database with many security checks that can precisely help discover maximum vulnerabilities.

 The goal of having a vulnerability database is to create a framework that detects vulnerabilities, device compliance, asset inventory, performs remediation, and more.
 Such a framework also describes the known vulnerability, assesses the potential impact of a cyberattack, and mitigates it.
 This framework regularly checks for emerging security flaws to overcome cybercrimes.

-A vulnerability management program is as good as the vulnerability database backing it up.
+A vulnerability management solution is as good as the vulnerability database backing it up.
 In this article, we will learn how the number of checks determines your vulnerability management program and how many checks you need to call your vulnerability database strong.

-The Bane of Using Open-source Vulnerability Database
+The Bane of Using Open-source Vulnerability Database in Vulnerability Management Program

 Many open-source vulnerability databases like NVD, OSVDB, security advisories are available with all collective information of security flaws.
 Even though open-source vulnerability databases are readily available, they have some sets of challenges.

-Consider the NVD database, it receives vulnerabilities directly from CVE, and if these vulnerabilities are not reported to the CVE, it will not make it to NVD.
+Consider the NVD database, it receives vulnerabilities directly from CVE, and if these vulnerabilities reported to the CVE, it will not make it to NVD.
 Consequently, enterprises relying on this database will not get security updates on time.

 One more challenge is that many enterprises are not aware of the open-source components for their products.
 Hence, when they write APIs to get updates from NVD, they still have to go through their product to confirm if these components are relevant.
 Therefore, it is challenging to discover a vulnerability in open-source and patch the same immediately.